 Why You Need to Moisturise Oily Skin

-Slathering moisturiser onto skin that’s already battling grease and excess shine may put you off, but the right moisturiser can be more beneficial to your skin than you thought.
-Individuals with oily skin tend to cleanse a lot in summer – they exfoliate more regularly, but end up stripping their skin of its natural oils.
+Slathering moisturizer onto the skin that’s already battling grease and excess shine may put you off, but the right moisturizer can be more beneficial to your skin than you thought.
+Individuals with oily skin tend to cleanse a lot in summer – they exfoliate more regularly but end up stripping their skin of its natural oils.
 Add to that external factors such as sweat, UVA and UVB rays, pollution, dirt, and grime, all of which are the biggest enemies of your skin.
-With time, no matter how oily your skin might be, you will start experiencing loss of moisture and an increase in oil production.
+With time, no matter how oily your skin might be, you will start experiencing a loss of moisture and an increase in oil production.

-To counter that, you need a “non-comedogenic” moisturizer that restores the skin’s natural oils, undo the damage that has been caused to your skin’s moisture barrier, and reduce oil/sebum production naturally.
-Moreover, the right moisturiser for oily skin can also help reduce shine, and make your skin look youthful and supple.
+To counter that, you need a “non-comedogenic” moisturizer that restores the skin’s natural oils, undoes the damage that has been caused to your skin’s moisture barrier, and reduces oil/sebum production naturally.
+Moreover, the right moisturiser for oily skin can also help reduce shine and make your skin look youthful and supple.

 How to Choose the Right Moisturiser for Oily Skin

-Simply put, you need a moisturiser that’s light-weight, hydrates the deeper layers of your skin, reduces shine, and leaves a nice, matte finish.
-Follow these steps to pick the best moisturiser that suits your skin type:
+Simply put, you need a moisturizer that’s light-weight, hydrates the deeper layers of your skin, reduces shine, and leaves a nice, matte finish.
+Follow these steps to pick the best moisturizer that suits your skin type:

-Hypoallergenic or non-comedogenic moisturisers are made with natural products, which won’t aggravate your situation or cause extra sensitivity.
-This way, you reduce any chance of bacteria developing and growing due to excess oil, and prevent acne – the most common occurrence for individuals with oily skin.
+Hypoallergenic or non-comedogenic moisturizers are made with natural products, which won’t aggravate your situation or cause extra sensitivity.
+This way, you reduce any chance of bacteria developing and growing due to excess oil and prevent acne – the most common occurrence for individuals with oily skin.

-On your next beauty haul, check out if the moisturiser you have in mind has one or more of the following ingredients:
+On your next beauty haul, check out if the moisturizer you have in mind has one or more of the following ingredients: